 Finding keywords is invaluable to your SEO process, as you’re targeting users’ search right from the start and building content around their needs.
 Keyword research for SEO is critical for a few stakeholders, including:

 - Search engines: Search engines like Google use keywords to rank websites in search results.
-A blog post with a title tag with the keyword, “best running shoes,” and a list of the best running shoes tells search engines that it’s a relevant page to show for searches with that keyword.
+A blog post with the keyword “best running shoes” in the title is likely a relevant page to show to people who search for that keyword.

-- People: Searchers use keywords to search for content online — and choose which content to click on from search results.
-Someone looking for a compilation of the best running shoes, for instance, is more likely to click on a round-up blog post of the best shoes than a product page.
+- Users: Searchers use keywords to search for content online — and choose which content to click on.
+Someone looking for a list of the best running shoes is more likely to click on a blog post with that keyword in the title than one without it.

 - Companies: Businesses that use keyword research generally earn a better return on investment (ROI) from SEO because they target keywords with the most value.
-A business that does SEO keyword research, for instance, may focus on long-tail, low-competition keywords.
+The best keyword strategies focus on long-tail, low-competition keywords.

 When you know how to research keywords, you make data-driven decisions about your SEO strategy.
 Instead of guessing what your target market searches for, you know what terms will help users find your business.